bkoprucu/jekyll4test/_posts/2024-10-05-Using-Lombok-wisely.md

 Lombok generates and hides potentially repetitive code.
 Since code generating tools cannot introduce new semantics or paradigms to the language, the design of the project cannot (and shouldn't) change by using them.

-Whether Lombok can be considered a language extension depends on the perspective; it brings visible syntax changes, but the actual capabilities and paradigms of the language does not.
+Whether Lombok can be considered a language extension depends on the perspective; it brings visible syntax changes, but the actual capabilities of the language remains the same.

 ## Is the improvement mainly visual?